Definition – A Beautiful Hands

 Oatmeal bath: Oatmeal baths with lukewarm liquid are helpful to beat the itchiness associated with dry skin.

 Honey: Applying fresh honey to dry skin can improve its moistness content.
-It can be helpful directly to the skin.
+And also, it can be helpful directly to the skin.

 Drinking milk: Drinking milk somewhat than putting it on the skin can progress its well-being.